syedazainabafridi/selfStudy/README.md

 # selfStudy
-This is for self study
+This is for self study for git